Search

 A wee whisky

-The creation designer James Gilpin, the biomedical tipple – named “Gilpin Family Whisky” – is created using the high-sugar urine produced by elderly diabetes patients, including Gilpin’s own grandmother.
+The designer behind this creation, James Gilpin, has come up with a biomedical drink called “Gilpin Family Whisky,” crafted from the high-sugar urine of elderly diabetes patients, including that of his own grandmother.

-Not surprisingly, Gilpin isn’t planning to market the pee whisky commercially – instead, it’s more of an art project.
-But if you really fancy sampling some of the stuff, Gilpin will be showing it off at the 100% materials design event in London in September – complete with tasting opportunities.
+Unsurprisingly, Gilpin does not intend to commercially market the whisky made from urine; it is primarily conceived as an art project.
+However, if you are curious to sample this unique creation, Gilpin will showcase it at the 100% materials design event in London this September, complete with tasting opportunities.

 I can’t pissing wait.